-The DRBC completed a multi-year effort to examine whether dissolved oxygen levels can be further improved in these waters to better support all life stages of fish populations.
-The DRBC led this groundbreaking work, which focused on improving wastewater discharges, through a collaborative process informed by expert scientists and engineers and in close consultation with its Water Quality Advisory Committee.
+The DRBC completed a multi-year scientific and engineering effort to examine whether dissolved oxygen levels can be further improved in these waters to better support all life stages of fish populations.
+The DRBC led this groundbreaking work through a collaborative process informed by expert scientists and engineers and in close consultation with its Water Quality Advisory Committee.

 The study included intensive monitoring, additional research and the development of a technically sound hydrodynamic eutrophication model for the Delaware Estuary and Bay.
 The model enhances our understanding of the impact of nitrogenous and carbonaceous oxygen-demanding loads and other factors on DO levels in the estuary.
-The EPA is currently developing rules, which the DRBC will help implement once final.
+Looking ahead, the DRBC and its federal and state co-regulators will continue to work together to improve DO levels in the estuary.